deeplearning4j/deeplearning4j/glossary.md

 * [Optimization Algorithms (Stanford)](https://cs231n.github.io/neural-networks-3/)
 * [An overview of gradient descent optimization algorithms](http://sebastianruder.com/optimizing-gradient-descent/)

+### <a name="score">Score</a>
+Measurement of the overall error rate of the model.
+The score of the model will be displayed graphically in the webui or it can be displayed the console by using [ScoreIterationListener](http://deeplearning4j.org/doc/org/deeplearning4j/optimize/listeners/ScoreIterationListener.html)

 ### <a name="serialization">Serialization</a>
 Serialization is how you translate data structures or object state into storable formats.
 Deeplearning4j's nets are serialized, which means they can operate on devices with limited memory.